mstksg/inCode/copy/entries/functor-structures-1.md

 !!!functor-structures/serialize.hs "data Schema" "data Field" "data Choice" "data Primitive"
 ```

-Note that I switched from `[Field a]` to `Div Field a` --- the two are the
+Note that I switched from `[Field a]` to `Div Field a` --- the two are the same
+(`Div Field a` is essentially a newtype wrapper over `[Field a]`), but the
-same, but the latter has the `Contravariant` instance we want (`contramap :: (a -> b) ->
+latter has the `Contravariant` instance we want (`contramap :: (a -> b) -> Div
-Div Field b -> Div Field a`), and has useful functor combinator typeclass
+Field b -> Div Field a`), and has useful functor combinator typeclass instances
-instances (like `ListF` before).
-And, again, I feel like it illustrates the
+(like `ListF` before).
+And, again, I feel like it illustrates the symmetry
-symmetry between sum types and record types; `Div` and `Dec` are opposite
+between sum types and record types; `Div` and `Dec` are opposite types, as
-types, as `Dec` represents a contravariant choice between different choices, and
+`Dec` represents a contravariant choice between different choices, and `Div`
-`Div` represents a contravariant merger between different consumers.
-It makes
+represents a contravariant merger between different consumers.
+It makes more
-more clear the duality between product types and sum types.
+clear the duality between product types and sum types.

 We can assemble our `Customer` schema, in a way that looks a lot like our
 parser schema: